Kingfisher Process#

 sometimes writes unwanted files likewget-log

-.If you need to copy a file from your local machine, you can use
+.If you need to copy files from your local machine, you can use

 Delete the data directory once you’re satisfied that it loaded correctly.